 Revision of an award is initiated by a party to the arbitration filing a motion to revise the award.
-Such motion must be filed within fifteen days of the delivery of the award.
+Such motion must be filed within 15 days of the delivery of the award.
 The procedural rules for revision proceedings are similar to the original proceedings.

-An acttion to have an award set aside must be brought to the court within 30 days of the delivery of the award.
+An action to have an award set aside must be brought to the court within 60 days of the delivery of the award.
 The reasons for setting aside an award are listed exhaustively in the Arbitration Act.
-In brief, an award may be set aside if:
+Under the 2014 Amendment, these reasons are practically identical to those set out in the UNITRAL Model Law.
+In addition, the court hearing an application to set aside an arbitral award must disregard the reasons which it cannot raise on its own (article 36 (1)(a) of the UNCITRAL Model Law) if the party failed to raise them in the arbitral proceeding within the stipulated time period or, failing such stipulation, without undue delay.